Amblyopia: Lazy Eye Symptoms and Treatment

-• Amblyopia usually presents at birth or a young age, and if undetected can cause a permanent reduction in vision in the affected eye.
-Early detection can help preserve and improve vision, so that both eyes are able to see clearly.
+Amblyopia usually presents at birth or a young age, and if undetected can cause a permanent reduction in vision in the affected eye.
+Early detection and treatment with spectacles and/ or patching can optimize the vision of the deficient eye.

 Different types and causes of Amblyopia